bachya/ecowitt2mqtt/README.md

     --mqtt-topic=ecowitt/testdevice1
 ```

-Within the `Upload Interval`, data should begin to appear in the MQTT topic.
+Within the `Upload Interval`, data should begin to appear in the MQTT broker at the topic
+specified.

 # Advanced Usage